 Glucose is a major source of energy for most cells of the body, including those in the brain.
-It comes from the food you eat.
-Carbohydrates are found in fruit, cereal, bread, pasta, and rice.
-They are quickly turned into glucose in the body; this raises the blood glucose level.
+Glucose comes from the foods you eat.
+Carbohydrates are found in fruit, cereal, bread, pasta and rice.
+They are quickly turned into glucose in the body, and this raises the blood glucose level.
 Hormones made in the body called insulin and glucagon help control blood glucose levels.
-Blood glucose can be too low or too high.
+Glucose in blood can be too low or too high.
 Too much glucose can cause complicated issues.

-Low insulin levels and/or insulin resistance prevent the body from converting glucose into glycogen (a starch-like source of energy stored mostly in the liver), which in turn makes it difficult or impossible to remove excess glucose from the blood.
+Low insulin levels and/or insulin resistance prevent the body from converting glucose into glycogen, which is a starch-like source of energy stored mostly in the liver, which in turn makes it difficult or impossible to remove excess glucose from the blood.

-A blood glucose test measures the amount of a sugar called glucose in a sample of blood.
-As a general guide, test results after fasting for at least 8 hours, is as follows:
+Glucose test measures the amount of a sugar called glucose in a sample of blood.
+As a general guide, the normal glucose levels after fasting for at least 8 hours, are as follows:

 - Normal range: 4 to 6 mmol/l or 80 to 110 mg/dl

 - Hyperglycemia: consistent range above 7 mmol/l or 126 mg/dl

 - Hypoglycemic: consistent range below 4 mmol/l or 70 mg/dl

 Chronic hyperglycemia can be measured via the HbA1c test.
 The definition of acute hyperglycemia varies by study, with mmol/l levels from 8 to 15.